zaCKoZAck0/grind/readme.md

 ### Latest Question Explanation :octopus:
 ##### I put explainations late for self clarification.
 Thanks.
+This is not the exact date I started solving questions, so don't worry the date only refers to the day I started documenting.
 ---
 ### 1. Question (Word Ladder)